 Plugins extend the core functionality of Elasticsearch.
 There are many suitable plugins, including:

-- The discovery plugins, such as the cloud AWS plugin that allows discovering nodes on EC2 instances
+- Discovery plugins, such as the cloud AWS plugin that allows discovering nodes on EC2 instances.

-- The analysis plugins, to provide analyzers targeted at languages other than English
+- Analysis plugins, to provide analyzers targeted at languages other than English.

-- The scripting plugins, to provide additional scripting languages
+- Scripting plugins, to provide additional scripting languages.

-Plugins can come from different sources: The official ones created or at least maintained by Elastic, community-sourced plugins from other users, and plugins that you provide.
-Some of the official plugins are always provided with our service and you just have to add them to your cluster.
+Plugins can come from different sources: the official ones created or at least maintained by Elastic, community-sourced plugins from other users, and plugins that you provide.
+Some of the official plugins are always provided with our service, and can be enabled per deployment.

-There are two ways to add plugins to a cluster in Elasticsearch Add-On for Heroku:
+There are two ways to add plugins to a deployment in Elasticsearch Add-On for Heroku:

 Custom plugins can include the official Elasticsearch plugins not provided with Elasticsearch Add-On for Heroku, any of the community-sourced plugins, or plugins that you write yourself.
-Uploading custom plugins is available only to Gold and Platinum subscriptions.
-For more information, see Uploading Custom Plugins, Dictionaries, and Scripts.
+Uploading custom plugins is available only to Gold, Platinum, and Enterprise subscriptions.
+For more information, check Upload custom plugins and bundles.

-To learn more about what official and community-sourced plugins are available, see Elasticsearch Plugins and Integrations.
+To learn more about the official and community-sourced plugins, refer to Elasticsearch Plugins and Integrations.